risk-first/website/docs/thinking/Just-Risk.md

 - Will it lead to yet more actions?
 - What [Hidden Risk](../thinking/Glossary.md#hidden-risk) will it uncover?

 Consider _coding a feature_.
 The whole process of coding is an exercise in learning what we didn't know about the world, uncovering problems and improving our [Internal Model](../thinking/Glossary.md#internal-model).
-That is, flushing out the [Attendant Risk](../thinking/Glossary.md#attendant-risk) of the [Goal In Mind](../thinking/Glossary.md#goal-in-mind).
+That is, flushing out the [Attendant Risk](../thinking/Glossary.md#attendant-risk) of the [Goal](../thinking/Glossary.md#goal).

 And, as we saw in the [Introduction](A-Simple-Scenario.md), even something _mundane_ like the Dinner Party had risks.